userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 ### Adjust Single-joint Position Control Interface

 Please proceed with caution during the adjustment and ensure that the delta position of each joint is less than 10 degrees each time.
-Adjust each Torso joint one at a time, and support the Galaxea R1 during the adjustment to prevent any potential tipping.
+Adjust each Torso joint one at a time, and hold the robot during the adjustment to prevent any potential tipping.

 ```Bash
 rostopic echo /torso_feedback